saccharomycetes/commonsense-with-KG/README.md

 --out_dir {output directory}
 ```
 ## `train&eval` folder
-It contains the train&eval code for the 4 model sets mentioned in the paper: Roberta and T5 for J loss and I loss.
+It contains the train&eval code for the 2 model sets mentioned in the paper: Roberta and T5.
 T5 train and evaluate:
 ```
 CUDA_VISIBLE_DEVICES={} python train.py \